JR1811/NeMuelch/README.md

 ### Overview

-NeMuelch is the first ever created mod of ShiroJR.
+NeMuelch is the first mod ever created by ShiroJR.
 It used to only add consumable Easter Egg items.
 Now it mostly is a playground and experimental feature zone for future mods and ideas.
 It very much can be described as a "Kitchen Sink" mod.